eeethenQ/Policy_Gradient_Pytorch/README.md

 1. `Reinforce_CartPole.py`: Implement the REINFORCE for game `CartPole-v0`.
 1. `Baseline_CartPole.py`: Implement the baseline REINFORCE for game `CartPole-v0`.

-The observation used in `CartPole-v0` is 4-dim observation (see [here](https://github.com/openai/gym/wiki/CartPole-v0)) and pixel-value observation.
+The observation used in `CartPole-v0` is 4-dim observation (see [here](https://github.com/openai/gym/wiki/CartPole-v0)).

 ### 2.1.1.
 REINFORCE CartPole
 To start the training, the simplest way is to run `python Reinforce_CartPole.py`

 Type `python Reinforce_CartPole.py --help` to see other options of training.

+For reference only, mine is `python Reinforce_CartPole.py -e 20000 -a [continuing/episodic] --info rein_cart`.

 ### 2.1.2.
 Add baseline to REINFORCE

 To start the training, the simplest way is to run `python Baseline_CartPole.py`

 Type `python Baseline_CartPole.py --help` to see other options of training.

+For reference only, mine is `python Baseline_CartPole.py -e 20000 -a [continuing/episodic] --info base_cart`.

 ### 2.1.3.
 Result